plone/training/dexterity_3.rst

      <!-- -*- extra stuff goes here -*- -->
     </object>

 After reinstalling our package we can create the new type.
-We use the default-view provide by dexterity since we display the sponsors in a viewlet.
+We use the default-view provided by dexterity since we display the sponsors in a viewlet.

 Instead we tweak the default-view with some css.
 Add the following to ``resources/ploneconf.css``